 The Ugly: The Lions did not win a single game in 2008, becoming the first franchise to be winless in a 16-game season.
 Marinelli and most of his staff were fired after the season ended.

-Footnote: Marinelli is currently the defensive coordinator for the Dallas Cowboys.
+Footnote: Marinelli is currently the defensive line coach for the Las Vegas Raiders.